fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

 Optional:

 - `column` (Block Set) (see [below for nested schema](#nestedblock--schema--table--column))
-- `enabled` (String) The boolean value specifying whether the sync of table into the destination is enabled.
+- `enabled` (Boolean) The boolean value specifying whether the sync of table into the destination is enabled.
 - `sync_mode` (String) This field appears in the response if the connector supports switching sync modes for tables.

 <a id="nestedblock--schema--table--column"></a>